 Central Athens Hotel is one of the city’s most luxurious hotels with a view from the Acropolis.

-Located only 200 meters away from Syntagma square, it’s a perfect choice for business trips or leisure travelers that want to stay in the heart of the city.
+Located only 200 meters from Syntagma Square, it’s a perfect choice for business trips or leisure travelers who want to stay in the city’s heart.

 Its rooms are recently renovated and feature an elegant design and tasteful decorations.